Our state-of-the-art authoring tool gives Admins and Authors the capability to produce exceptional microlearning content.

 Make sure that you use a good range of media like images, gifs and videos in order to keep the learner engaged.

 Once you have added all the content in your lesson, it's time to add the finishing touches!

 Brand your content in order to have it fit with your style guidelines.
 This is all done in the 'branding' tab of the course.

 Step 1.
-Go back to your course and click on the 'branding' tab
+Go back to your course and click on the 'course settings' and then the 'branding' tab

 - The Course Image appears as a tile on the user’s screen when they click into the course.
 Ensure that this image isn't too busy to make the course title and description easier to read.
 You can also change the cover image text colour, depending on how light or dark your image is.